Philipp Matthäus Hahn

 5. If it is necessary, the same actions must be repeated for hundreds, thousands... of the multiplier.

-The division is done in the way, similar to the multiplication, but are used the red digits of the dials and is successive subtractions.
+The division is done in a way, similar to multiplication, but in this case, are used the red digits of the dials and it is based on successive subtractions.

-The calculating machine of Hahn became popular in Germany in the end of the XVIII century and was demonstrated to the Emperor and described in the press.
+The calculating machine of Hahn became popular in Germany in the end of the 18th century and was demonstrated to the Emperor and described in the press.